 Of course, not every person working in hours will have the same set hours each week.
 Some employees work irregular hours; for example, someone on an annualised hours contract may work more hours at busier times and fewer during quiet periods.
 Casual and "zero hours" workers often fall within this category.

 Calculating holiday entitlement for these workers requires a different approach.
-In many cases, using the 12.07% method helps employers calculate holiday entitlement for irregular hours employees with the most accuracy possible.
+In many cases, using the 12.07% method helps employers work out holiday entitlement for irregular hours employees with the most accuracy possible.

 How the 12.07% method works

 The approach to this method is that zero hours workers, for example, accrue holiday at a rate of 12.07% of the hours they work.
 This is because the standard working year is 46.4 weeks (52 weeks minus 5.6 weeks statutory entitlement) and 5.6 weeks is 12.07% of 46.4 weeks.